Product Name: TunnelBear

 To be honest, these screens could offer some more practical information, but it is nonetheless a nice thought.

 Accessing the additional features and settings was a little harder on the Mac app we tested as they were hidden away under the preferences section of the settings menu.
+We found this slightly easier with the Windows client.

-But generally speaking, we had few complaints.
+However, generally speaking, we had few complaints.

 If you want to use TunnelBear on other devices, then things get a bit trickier.
 TunnelBear offer very little else.